 It gets used to make lots of new products

 Contrary to what some people believe, it does not get sent to landfill.
 Nor does it get sent to China to be sorted.
-However, once the material has been sorted here in north London, some of the recyclable material is sold and sent to other countries where it is used to make new products.
+However, once the material has been sorted here in London at the materials recycling facilities, some of the recyclable material is sold and sent to other countries where it is used to make new products.

 See what happens to the things you recycle with our handy map: